 QUESTIONS & ANSWERS

-Most of the questions that were asked during the application stage are covered in our Operational Protocols and is self-evident in our publications, though we accept that it may not be possible for scrutineers to examine all of such publications.
+Most of the questions that were asked during the application stage are covered in our Operational Protocols and is self-evident in our publications, though we accept that it may not be possible for scrutineers to examine all such publications.
 This general Guidance and Reference is provided to every Trustee for use and in furtherance of the Objects in accordance with the Charities Act 2011 (see below).
-Essentially, the Foundation is of the view that its research qualifies for registration where:
+Essentially, the Foundation is of the view that its research and educational activities qualifies for registration where:

 * The subject matter of the proposed research is a useful subject of study